GCY/wxECGAnalyzer/README.md

 # wxECGAnalyzer
-Detection of abnormal rhythm morphologies is more difficult than normal beat, therefore, we need to collect abnormal rhythm signals in clinical practice.</br>
+Detection of abnormal rhythm morphologies is more difficult than normal beat, therefore, we need to collect abnormal rhythm signals in clinical practice for improve QRS-Complex detection algorithm.</br>
 This project is for Electrocardiogram(ECG) signal algorithms design and validation, include preprocessing, QRS-Complex detection, embedded system validation, ECG segmentation, label your machine learning dataset, and clinical trial...etc.</br>
 </br>
 For algorithm performance, in ANSI/AAMI EC38,it is required that the detected QRS shall in the 150ms range of the signed point from annotation by human exper.